The Takeaway:

 As it stands, though, this chair is a pleasant surprise.
 Unless you need superb lumbar support because you have chronic back pain, this one will almost certainly be good enough to serve you well.

 In addition, it’s worth mentioning that Smugdesk incorporated oversized casters into the design of their chair.
-It’s a small thing, but it was another detail that impressed us.
+It’s a small thing, but another detail impressed us.

 Many office chairs use smallish casters that are fine for hardwood or other flat flooring surfaces but struggle on the carpet.
-The casters that come with this chair are great on just about any type of flooring except for the thickest and plushest carpet.
+The casters with this chair are great on just about any flooring except for the thickest and plushest carpet.
 Bravo.
 We’d love to see this become standard practice across the industry.

 Finally, Smugdesk offers a surprisingly good warranty for an off-brand.
 With most smaller brands, you’re lucky to get a year.
-Smugdesk offers eighteen months and free component replacement for two years, which includes things like the levers and controls and the gas lift mechanism itself.
+Smugdesk offers eighteen months and free component replacement for two years, including things like the levers and controls and the gas lift mechanism.

-Based on all of this, we feel certain that we’ll be seeing Smugdesk appearing in some of the other roundup reviews we do.
-They’re an interesting, up-and-coming company and this chair is an excellent example of their work.
+Based on all of this, we feel certain that we’ll see Smugdesk in some of our other roundup reviews.
+They’re an interesting, up-and-coming company, and this chair is an excellent example of their work.

-We recommend it to any average-sized person and perhaps a few shorter folks who are looking for a robust, versatile ergonomic office chair that also pinch-hits as a decent recliner.
+We recommend it to any average-sized person and perhaps a few shorter folks looking for a robust, versatile, ergonomic office chair that also pinch-hits as a decent recliner.

 Best Ergonomic Office Chairs Under $300 Roundup 2024 Conclusion

 So, what is the best ergonomic office chair under $300 in 2024?
-While we stand by our top picks in the two categories we outlined at the start, we understand that tastes and preferences vary, and because of that, our top picks may not align with yours, which is why we included the other models we compared against the ones we ultimately selected.
+While we stand by our top picks in the two categories we outlined initially, we understand that tastes and preferences vary.
+Because of that, our top picks may not align with yours, so we included the other models we compared against the ones we ultimately selected.

-If you find yourself disagreeing with our top picks, here’s how we’d recommend finding the chair that is right for you:
+If you find yourself disagreeing with our top picks, here’s how we’d recommend seeing the chair that is right for you:

-In any case, we feel certain that if you’re looking to spend three hundred dollars or less, your next office chair is lurking somewhere inside this roundup review!
+In any case, we feel confident that if you’re looking to spend three hundred dollars or less, your next office chair is lurking somewhere inside this roundup review!

 Recommended Reading